jbtronics/settings-bundle/docs/usage/settings.md

 * `target`(optional): The class name of the settings class, which should be embedded.
 If not set, the target class is derived automatically from the property type.
 * `groups` (optional): The groups this embedded settings class belongs to.
 This can be used to only render certain subsets of the parameters in forms, etc.
+* `label` (optional): A string or translation key, which is shown as a label for the embedded settings class in forms.
+This overrides the default label, which is derived from the label property of the embedded settings class.
+* `description` (optional): A string or translation key, which is shown as a description for the embedded settings class in forms.
+This overrides the default description, which is derived from the description property of the embedded settings class.
+* `formOptions` (optional): An array of options, which is passed to the form type of the embedded settings class.
+This allows you to customize the form rendering of the sub form for the embedded settings class.